scottfrederick/groovy-ddlutils/README.markdown

 * `-h` (optional)

-Displays command line usage information and quits
+Displays command line usage information along with a list of supported SQL dialects, and quits.

 #### Examples: